zenozeng/p5-sketchpad/design/README.md

     Artists and designers may not have direct feeling for RGB.
     A color picker may be better for them.
-    When click on expression like `background(255, 255, 255)`,
+    When click on expressions like `background(255, 255, 255)`,
     a color picker will be displayed to help them choose the desired color.

 ### Social

 - Share current project with a link (Node.js)

-    用于 demo，设计师会非常常用这个
+    Upload current project to server and generate a link for easy distribute.

 ## FAQ

-### Why browser based?
+### Why browser based IDE?

-因为就我目前的观察，很多人会在下载 IDE 和安装使用他们的时候就感到挫败。
-而且在浏览器还有个好处就是甚至可以在 ipad 上来使用它，而且更加易于分享。
+Many people feel frustrated when downloading and installing IDE.
+A web browser based IDE is much easy to use, simply open tab.

+And we can use browser based IDE in ipad or Android tablet.

+And it's easy to share your project with your firends if it's in browser.

-### Why another browser based IDE?
+### Why yet another browser based IDE?

-现在已经有很多 Web IDE 了。但是这个是为写 p5.js 做优化了的。
+Though there is many browser based IDE, this one is designed for p5.js and want to make coding accessible for artists, designers, educators, and beginners.

 ### Will my project be public automatically when using this IDE?

 No. Actually, this IDE will not upload project to server.
 It's all client side code.

-But one exception, if you click the share button,6
+But one exception, if you click the share button, a copy of your current project will be uploaded to server and will be accessible via the given link.

+### Will this IDE add support for git, Emacs/VIM keybinding?

+Maybe later.
+For now, the main target is to provide a easy to use environment for ordinary people.

+### About Me

+I am a junior student of Biosystems Engineering, Zhejiang University.
+And I have 3 years of web development experience.
+By the way, I am a heavy Emacs user, I wrote some plugins for Emacs:

+- yafolding.el (folding plugin)
+- css-eldoc (CSS doc plugin)
+- php-eldoc (PHP doc plugin)

 I love coding very much and am very interested in developing an IDE.
-My girl friend is a designer and wants to learn some programming for Data Visualization.
+My girl friend is a designer and wants to learn some programming skills for Data Visualization.
 I want to teach her p5.js later this summer vacation and I want to build a easy-to-use IDE for her.

 My resume: http://resume.zenozeng.com/english/